 How to Care for the White German Shepherd

 Among the care of the White German Shepherd, the following stand out:

 From an early age, the White German Shepherd puppy must be taken to a veterinarian in order to receive the necessary care even if they are not sick.
 This regular care will help keep them in good health.

 Taking them out for a walk regularly is vital since they are pets with a lot of energy to channel.
 White German Shepherds are very active and deserve to be busy; if they stay on the couch all the time, they tend to get sick and lose their skills.
 They're simply not made for it.

 So a small dose of socialization and exercise can be provided each day outdoors, either once or twice each day.
+Use a good dog harness for German Shepherds when outdoors.
 It is also a good idea for the White German Shepherd to enter competitions for obedience tests or events that are closely related to herding activities.

 Fix White German Shepherd shedding problems

 The White German Shepherds, like their relatives, the wolves, have a coat that does not require intensive care.

 At least not from the dog's point of view.
 Many owners, however, do not have dog hair on the couch or the nice carpet.

 However, since the hair of the White German Shepherd doesn't mainly shed by itself, but by touch, a regular brushing of 1-2 times a week is essential.